-You may have Gypsy ancestry if your family tree includes common Gypsy surnames such as Boswell, Buckland, Codona, Cooper, Doe, Lee, Gray (or Grey), Hearn, Holland, Lee, Lovell, Smith, Wood, Young and Hearn.
+You may have Gypsy ancestry if your family tree includes common Gypsy surnames such as Boswell, Buckland, Codona, Cooper, Doe, Lee, Gray (or Grey), Hearn, Heron, Hodgkins, Holland, Lee, Lovell, Loveridge, Smith, Wood and Young.

 Male Gypsy names include Amberline, Belcher, Dangerfield, Elijah, Gilderoy, Goliath, Hezekiah (or Hezekkiah), Liberty, Major, Nehemiah, Nelson, Neptune, Noah, Sampson, Shadrack, Shady, Silvanus and Vandlo.

 Census records for Gypsy ancestry

 You may well suspect that you have Gypsy ancestry if it was mentioned in family stories.
 However, it’s also worth checking whether your ancestors appear in census records.
 Gypsies may have recorded unusual residences such as 'Under the River Bridge', 'Bender' (a tent made from hazel twigs covered with a canvas) or 'Tent on Common'.
 To search for traveller families in the 1921 census for England and Wales, try just surname and 'No fixed abode' or 'No fixed address' in the address box in the advanced search as first names are often wrongly recorded or transcribed.

 Another clue for Gypsy ancestry is all the children in the family being born in different places.
 You may also see common Gypsy occupations such as hawker, pedlar, basket maker, mat maker, beehive maker, chair bottomer, sieve bottomer, tinker, tinman, razor grinder, marine store dealer, peg maker, umbrella mender, brushmaker, knife grinder, dealer, chimney sweep, horse dealer or just ‘Egyptian’.

 Regional sources for Gypsy information